MooersLab/latextips/README.md

 ## Reference all labels

 Labels are anchors for hyperlinks in the compiled PDF.
-They are often added to figures, tables, equations, and code listings, and then they are referred to from the text.
+They are often added to figures, tables, equations, and code listings and then referred to from the text.
-When reusing LaTeX code, it is too easy to propagate the same label and to fail to add the reference to the label.
+When reusing LaTeX code, it is too easy to propagate the same label and fail to add the reference to it.
 Each label must be unique and referenced.
 It is best to think of labels and references as being inseparable pairs.
-Otherwise, you will spend a lot of time dealing with labels that lack references during debugging.
+Otherwise, you will spend much time dealing with labels that lack references during debugging.

 ## Add index keys as you write

 The index entries are hyperlinked to the index keys in the final PDF.
 It is all too easy to forget to add index keys.
 However, they ease finding information in the document.
-It is best to add the index keys as you assemble the document so that you can use them as you work on the project.
+It is best to add the index keys as you assemble the document to use them as you work on the project.
 The keys serve as anchors to hyperlinks to them in the index.

-The search function is Acrobat Reader can lead to too many hits and is a poor substitute for using index keys.
+The Acrobat Reader search function can lead to too many hits and is a poor substitute for using index keys.

 ## Use keybindings